nosoop/py-gameconf-server/README.md

 a closed network (such as for a group of servers), only those consumers are required to have access to the source.
 It is your responsibility to ensure it's not internet-facing.
-- Any additional software that runs alongside the server (e.g., a separate service that updates the game config files) are not bound by the AGPLv3.
+- Any additional software that runs alongside the server (e.g., a separate service that updates the game config files) is not bound by the AGPLv3.